Slackadays/Clipboard/README.md

 # The version for PowerShell
 ```

-Note: If you paste after cutting, then Clipboard will delete the raw data afterwards, effectively only letting you paste once.
+Note: If you paste after cutting, then CB will delete the raw data afterwards, effectively only letting you paste once.

 </details>